awsdocs/amazon-eks-user-guide/doc_source/appmesh-getting-started.md

 + Three virtual nodes named `serviceA`, `serviceB`, and `serviceBv2`\.
 The Envoy proxy uses the service discovery information configured for the virtual nodes to look up the IP addresses of the actual services\.
 + One virtual router with one route that instructs the Envoy proxy to route 75 percent of inbound traffic to the `serviceB` virtual node and 25 percent of the traffic to the `serviceBv2` virtual node\.

-## Step 6: Update Microservices<a name="update-microservices"></a>
+## Step 6: Update Services<a name="update-services"></a>

 After creating your mesh, you need to complete the following tasks:
 + Authorize the Envoy proxy that you deploy with each  Kubernetes pod to read the configuration of one or more virtual nodes\.
 For more information about how to authorize the proxy, see [Proxy authorization](https://docs.aws.amazon.com//app-mesh/latest/userguide/proxy-authorization.html)\.
 + Update each of your existing Kubernetes pod specs to use the Envoy proxy\.

 App Mesh vends the following custom container images that you must add to your Kubernetes pod specifications:
-+ App Mesh Envoy container image – `840364872350.dkr.ecr.us-west-2.amazonaws.com/aws-appmesh-envoy:v1.11.2.0-prod`\.
++ App Mesh Envoy container image – `840364872350.dkr.ecr.us-west-2.amazonaws.com/aws-appmesh-envoy:v1.12.1.0-prod`\.
 You can replace *us\-west\-2* with any Region that App Mesh is supported in\.
 For a list of supported regions, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#appmesh_region)\.
 Envoy uses the configuration defined in the App Mesh control plane to determine where to send your application traffic\.

   You must use the App Mesh Envoy container image until the Envoy project team merges changes that support App Mesh\.
 For additional details, see the [GitHub roadmap issue](https://github.com/aws/aws-app-mesh-roadmap/issues/10)\.
 + App Mesh proxy route manager – `111345817488.dkr.ecr.us-west-2.amazonaws.com/aws-appmesh-proxy-route-manager:v2`\.
 The route manager sets up a pod’s network namespace with `iptables` rules that route ingress and egress traffic through Envoy\.

-Update each microservice pod specification in your application to include these containers, as shown in the following example\.
-Once updated, deploy the new specifications to update your microservices and start using App Mesh with your Kubernetes application\.
+Update each pod specification in your application to include these containers, as shown in the following example\.
+Once updated, deploy the new specifications to update your services and start using App Mesh with your Kubernetes application\.
 The following example shows updating the `serviceB` pod specification, that aligns to the scenario\.
 To complete the scenario, you also need to update the `serviceBv2` and `serviceA` pod specifications by changing the values appropriately\.
 For your own applications, substitute your mesh name and virtual node name for the `APPMESH_VIRTUAL_NODE_NAME` value, and add a list of ports that your application listens on for the `APPMESH_APP_PORTS` value\.
 Substitute the Amazon EC2 instance AWS Region for the `AWS_REGION` value\.

 **Example Kubernetes pod spec**